What types of employment opportunities are there for international students?

 Curricular Practical Training (CPT) is employment that is related to a student's field of study and is an integral part of an established curriculum.
 Some programs require this type of training in order for students to graduate.
 Students must be registered for credits when participating in these internships, practicums, or co-ops.

 Students must discuss the possibility of participating in Curricular Practical Training with their academic advisor first.
 If the advisor approves an internship, the student can then begin to search for a position.
-If the student finds employment, a letter from the academic advisor and a letter from the employer are brought to the Office of International Programs where the authorization is placed on page 2 of a new I-20.
+If the student finds employment, a letter from the academic advisor and a letter from the employer are brought to the Center for Global Engagement where the authorization is placed on page 2 of a new I-20.
 Employment without proper authorization is considered illegal employment.
 Students who participate in a full 12 months of full-time curricular practical training will not be eligible for optional practical training.

 3. Optional Practical Training (refer to our page for details about OPT applications)

 Optional Practical Training (OPT) is a 12-month work authorization period that allows students to work off campus in their field of study.
 Most students participate after they have completed their degree.
-The Office of International Programs must recommend OPT in order for the United States Citizenship and Immigration Services (USCIS) to authorize the employment.
+The Center for Global Engagement must recommend OPT in order for the United States Citizenship and Immigration Services (USCIS) to authorize the employment.
 Students can apply for OPT up to 90 days before graduation and up to 60 days after graduation.
 The process usually takes 60 to 90 days.
 Students will then receive an Employment Authorization Card (EAD) card which allows them to work in the United States.
 For more information regarding optional practical training and to see how to apply, please go to the United States Citizenship and Immigration Services about OPT application.

 4. 17-Month Stem Extension